versatiles-org/versatiles-documentation/compendium/introduction.md

 ## Why is there no simple solution?

 Generating, serving, and visualising map tiles can be a complex process due to the variety of tile formats, hosting options, storage and generation methods, serving and display techniques, map data styling approaches, and data source combinations.
-In addition, front-ends must render vector data, satellite imagery, hillshading, data visualisation layers, and interactive front-end elements.
+In addition, frontends must render vector data, satellite imagery, hillshading, data visualisation layers, and interactive frontend elements.

 Commercial vendors such as Mapbox address these challenges by offering a comprehensive software suite.
 However, the solution is expensive, leads to vendor lock-in and raises privacy concerns.